hwangdabb/log-tutorial/README.md

 ## Citation

-If you use this code, please cite the paper:
+If you use this code, please cite:

-> [citation to be added upon publication]
+> Hwangbo, D., Park, J., Jeon, M., & Jin, I. H. (2026).
+> A tutorial on process data analysis: Methods and applications
+> using PIAAC. *Journal of the Korean Statistical Society*.
+> Submitted.